Blendify/blender-manual/blender_docs/manual/render/cycles/world_settings.rst

 Homogeneous Volume
    Assume volume has the same density everywhere (not using any textures), for faster rendering.
-   For example absorption in a glass object would typically not have any textures, and by knowing this we can avoid taking small steps to sample the volume shader.
+   For example absorption in a glass object would typically not have any textures, and so the renderer can be set to avoid taking small steps to sample the volume shader.

 Ray Visibility